Bltgn/DF-succubus/README.md

 A description of each pets abilities will be displayed while selecting the jobs from the summoning portal itself.

 ## Corruption ##
 An unique feature from the succubi is their ability to twist the bodies and souls of their guests at their image.
-Their victims, willing or not, are turned into hybrids with various abilities according to their former race.
+Their victims, willingly or not, are turned into hybrids with various abilities depending of their former race.

 This is done at the den of iniquity.
-Running the 'Corrupt prisonners' job will transform nearby sentients and have them join your civilization.
-Using this on succubi who do not belong to your dungeon will also cause them join you without further effect.
-The affected individuals will become citizens of your dungeon and can be appointed as nobles or drafted in the military.
+Running the 'Corrupt prisoners' job will transform nearby sentients and have them join your civilization.
+This include caged invaders if their cages are visible and close enough.

-This can be done on invaders.
-Simple build the cages with the enemies trapped inside near the den of iniquity.
-You can select which exact cage to build by pressing 'x' while buliding.
-Once transformed, the invaders turned friendly will leave the cages by themselves.

 Merchants and their guards will also join, but their pack animal will flee or go insane.

-Corruption is compatible with the Fortress Defense mod.
+Corrupting prisoners is also compatible with the Fortress Defense mod.

 ## Adventuring as a succubus ##
 Civilizations living in dark fortresses are not as well developed than dwarven or human ones.
 As a result, a succubus starts at an empty pit without the ability to fast travel.
 It is recommended that you start playing as a succubus assimilated into another civilization, preferably human (# tiles on the world map) or dwarven (omega tiles on the world map).